 3. The degree of engagement (or absence of isolation) from open societies.

-Thus, the mission of our group is to facilitate the processes of change that Cuba sorely needs as peace-fulness does not just happen by accident, it must be sought and procured.
+Thus, the mission of our group is to facilitate the processes of change that Cuba sorely needs, as peace does not just happen by accident, it must be sought and procured.

-Our aim is not to make an already-difficult process more difficult or complicated.
+Our aim is not to further complicate an already difficult process.
 On the contrary, the easier we make the transitional processes, the faster the necessary transformation will take place and at the lowest societal cost.

 Economic EngagementA nation with a weak and inefficient economy can hardly be considered sovereign.
 Similarly, a society where individuals lack the ability to create wealth cannot be considered a free one.
 Economic rights are a fundamental component of human rights.

 Economic resources are also a necessary prerequisite to the development of a civil society, as there cannot exist a civil society without economic resources.
 Thus we believe that reforms in Cuba’s system that result in greater economic wellbeing and increased economic independence for Cubans are fundamental elements of their inherent freedoms, and should be encouraged and supported.

 We believe in the constructive power of markets to effectively allocate resources, create jobs and reduce poverty.
 Markets flourish when individuals can unleash their creative potential in a society.
 However, while we believe that for those societal problems that have a market solution, markets provide the best solutions, we also recognize that markets do not provide solutions for every problem or challenge that a society faces.
 We also believe that markets should not function in a manner devoid of societal values, such as ethics, compassion and solidarity.